BabaseunSylvester/Unit_Converter/README.md

 # Project Title

 This is a utility app containing two modules: unit converter and task manager.

 The Unit converter module let's you convert units of different physical quantities from one to another.

-The Task manager module let's you create taks; edit, delete, and toggle them done.
+The Task manager module let's you create tasks; edit, delete, and toggle them done.

 ## Authors